codeforamerica/vita-min/README.md

 rm -rf /usr/local/var/postgres.old
 ```

-If it gives you an error about "Bootstrap failed: 5: Input/output error", then you may want to make sure you don't already have Postgres running.

 You can also try uninstalling postgresql & postgis, removing the whole postgres folder and running bin/setup again

 ```sh